 In California, LWCF is vital for our economy.
 It boosts outdoor recreation opportunities, which support over 400,000 jobs throughout the state and contribute $46 billion each year.
 The program also delivers on-the-ground conservation results, protecting our precious natural resources, treasured parks, and incredible wildlands.
 These results are especially significant for our rural and small communities, which depend heavily on outdoor recreation and tourism.

 Given LWCF’s successful track record at no cost to taxpayers, its more than 50 years of bipartisan support, and its popularity among voters, Save the Redwoods League is working with a broad coalition of conservation groups, sportsmen, outdoor industry leaders, and impacted local communities to urge Congress to reject the proposed cuts to the program.
-Please join us in our efforts to support the protection of our public lands and consider signing this letter in support of the Land and Water Conservation Fund (external link) to help this vitally important conservation program.
+Please join us in our efforts to support the protection of our public lands and consider supporting the Land and Water Conservation Fund (external link) to help this vitally important conservation program.